Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 `data` would refer to a location in memory which stores metadata and a collection of references to the values.

 ![Example diagram](../assets/lists-and-memory/lists-and-memory_lists-and-memory_exercise-answer.png)

+<figcaption>A list references the elements indirectly through a collection of references.</figcaption>

 ##### !end-explanation